phorward/unicc/README.md

 ## Installation

-On Linux and OS X, UniCC can be build and installed like any GNU-style program, with
+UniCC can be build and installed like any GNU-style program, with

 ```sh
 ./configure